Regional discrimination in China: Against specific areas

 As a result of unbalanced economic development, unfair discrimination usually follows the specific regional stereotyping held by a society.

 Henan

+Henan is often described by people from other parts of China as "crammed with thieves, ruffians, grifters and con artists".
 Many rural farmers and migrant workers from Henan suffer abusive consequences from the privileged state system and media portrayal.
 The reasons for discrimination include having the largest farmer population in China, the huge number of rural workers migrating to cities, and the continuous emigration of refugees and victims from natural calamities and political tragedies in the 20th century.

 Hubei

+In modern China, "nine-headed Bird" is a derogatory term for Hubei people, used to mock Hubei people for being "cunning and deceitful."
+A famous proverb is "Above heaven there are nine-headed birds, on earth there are cunning Hubei people".

 During the COVID-19 pandemic, many mainland Chinese refused the admission of Hubei residents or people originating from Hubei from dining and accommodations.

 Beijing

 Due to the responsibility of Beijing as the capital and the hospitality of Beijingers, Beijing has vigorously promoted the slogan that belongs to this city, called the Beijing Spirit.
 However, this kind of hospitality has not been exchanged for equal respect.
 Beijingers welcome these people who come to Beijing to start their careers.
 Still, these people begin to discriminate against Beijingers because they believe that Beijingers are inferior to them in intelligence and effort so that even job opportunities are unwilling to be offered to Beijingers.